 48241 Cascadia Dr. Cascadia, OR 97329

-Located at the confluence of Soda Creek and the South Santiam River, Cascadia State Park has a rich native American and pioneer history, set within the lush confines of western Oregon's beautiful rain-forest.
+Located at the confluence of Soda Creek and the South Santiam River, Cascadia County Park has a rich native American and pioneer history, set within the lush confines of western Oregon's beautiful rain-forest.

 Park Location – Hwy.
 20 east of Sweet Home, Oregon on the South Santiam River

-Park Usage – Park Open Year-Round, the Campground is Open from May 1 - September 30
+Park Usage – Open from May to September

 About the Park

-The first thing that strikes you when you arrive at Cascadia is the tranquility.
-While the park is quite large, there are barely two dozen first come, first served campsites, making this a great spot for an intimate getaway.
-The campground, group tent sites, and east picnic area are open May 1-September 30.
+While the park is quite large, there are thirteen first come, first served campsites and ten reservable sites, making this a great spot for an intimate getaway.
+The campground, group tent sites, and east picnic area are open the beginning of May to the end of September.
 The west picnic area is open year-round.

-- 22 first come, first serve tent sites with water nearby (maximum site length 35 feet, 2 vehicle maximum)
+- Thirteen first come, first serve non-hookup sites (maximum site length 35 feet, 2 vehicle maximum)